This article contains affiliate links to relevant products.

-A sound mixer can also be known as a mixing console or more commonly as an audio mixer.
-This is an electronic device used for mixing, balancing and combining different sounds and audio signals, sources like microphones, instruments, and synthesizers or previously recorded audio.
+A sound mixer is also known as a mixing console or more commonly an audio mixer.
+This is an electronic device used for mixing, balancing, and combining different sounds and audio signals, sources like microphones, instruments, and synthesizers, or previously recorded audio.

-The adjusted sound signals are then sent to a result known as the output, which is then transmitted and amplified using a sound system.
+The adjusted sound signals are then sent to the output, which is then transmitted and amplified using a sound system.

 The mixer is the central hub where sound signals from different sources are combined and mixed.
 Effects and ambience can also be added, EQ and stereo imaging are balanced and then the output is directed to the monitor speakers using the mixer.

 What are channel strips?

 Some people often become hesitant by the number of channel strips, faders and knobs they see on the mixing desk.
 In reality, most of them are just duplicated with only a few important controls to learn and master.
 For instance, an audio mixer of a big cinema or concert may have about 100 channels or more whereas a DJ mixer may just have only 2 channels which would be used to mix two signals from the sound source.

 There are different types of mixers.

 · A digital mixer can both receive digital and more common analogue signals.

 · An analogue mixer can receive and process analogue signals.